Difference Between Oral Communication and Public Speaking

 The Latin word “communicare”, meaning “to share”, was abbreviated, which is now used in English literature as “communicate”.
 It is the act of developing meaning among groups with the proper use of signs and symbols.

-Amongst types of communication, one is oral communication which is further categorized, and one of them is public speaking.
+Amongst types of communication, one is oral communication which is further categorized, and one is public speaking.

 Key Takeaways